Coast Radar Android App

 UK’s Warm Autumn Sea

-The daylight hours can still be warm, the beaches empty and so with a good wetsuit the surf and wind can be great!
+The daylight hours can still be warm, the beaches empty, and so with a good wetsuit, the surf and wind can be great!

-Not sure about going into the water then don’t worry as Autumn is a great time to get stuck into some rock pooling or why not just enjoy a stroll along the coast path and investigate some of the beaches in the smaller coves and bays?
+Not sure about going into the water?
+Then don’t worry, as Autumn is a great time to get stuck into some rock pooling, or why not just enjoy a stroll along the coast path and investigate some of the beaches in the smaller coves and bays?

 Autumn also sees those beaches that had summer dog restrictions open up to allowing dogs and thus giving many more options for a dog-friendly visit, check out our list of dog friendly beaches for some ideas.